bevyengine/bevy-website/release-content/0.15/release-notes/15419_Gpu_readback.md

-The new `Readback` component simplifies the tricky process of getting data back from the GPU to the CPU using an observer based API.
+The new `Readback` component simplifies the tricky process of getting data back from the GPU to the CPU using an observer-based API.

 ```rust
 commands.spawn(Readback::buffer(buffer.clone())).observe(